bytes1/metamask_push/README.md

 For running `PUSH SNAP` user to install this flask build: [Metamask Flask](https://vault.elephantdrive.com/web_access/shares/v2/links/redeem_share.aspx#/AAAAAAAAAACtX30fww3OcQ/1)
 <img src="images/metamask.png"/>

 Step 1: **User need to install metmask flask build from the above link.
-In order to load the metamask build, the user must enable developer mode in their extensions.**
+In order to load the metamask build, the user must enable developer mode in their extensions.
+After downloading the ZIP file.
+The user has to unzip the file and load his flask build of Metamask depending on the browser.**
 `(chrome/brave)->settings -> Extension` ( for enabling developer mode)
 <img src="images/devloper_mode.jpg"/>